SizeCredit/size-solidity/README.md

 - The VP utilization ratio should never be greater than 1
 - the collateral ratio of a loan should always be >= than before, after a partial liquidation.
 We can apply the same invariant in the fixed rate OB for operations like self liquidations and credit debt compensation

-## TODO before testnet
+## TODO before audit

-- Do the Aave fork, document and automate mitigations
-- Implement Aave price hooks using real Aave's spot rate, with configurable address connector, and a possibility to upgrade it later to e.g. TWAP
-- Learn how to do liquidations in our Aave fork
-- Insurance pool by pooling funds during liquidations
-- Check how Aave does insurance
-- liquidateWithReplacement permissioned, admin can add other people or make it permissionless

-- add aave tests
-- add ACLUpgradeable & add PAUSER_ROLE
-- add origination fee & loan fee
-- add caps for everything
+- gas optimize the 80/20 rule
 - add tests for fixed borrows with dueDate now
 - add invariant tests to the CI
-- add support for withdrawVariable max

-## TODO before audit

-- add more invariants
 - review all input validation functions
-- review internal vs external libs and gas costs
-- gas optimize the 80/20 rule
 - add natspec

 ## TODO before mainnet

+- Do the Aave fork, document and automate mitigations
+- Learn how to do liquidations in our Aave fork
+- add aave tests
 - test events
 - monitoring
 - incident response plan